Conversational commerce is changing the face of online retail.

 Discount updates and shopping cart reminders are a great way to invite customers back to your site too.

-The fact is, conversational commerce isn't just about generating sales.
+The fact is, conversational commerce isn't just about generating leads and sales.

 It's about improving the customer experience and providing added value wherever possible.